Personalised for LOCAL students.

 “His boss at Highgrade Bricklaying, Julian Larobina, has been very impressed with him.
 He’s loyal, and whatever he does, he does well and with speed.”

-Craig says Diego’s education has been accelerated because Julian has been very accommodating: “Julian has never held Diego back from coming to school, or coming to do the extra training when he went to Worldskills, so I think he definitely deserves a bit of a shout out.”
+Craig says Diego’s education has been accelerated because Julian has been very accommodating: “Julian has never held Diego back from coming to school, or coming to do the extra training when he went to WorldSkills, so I think he definitely deserves a bit of a shout out.”

 For the regional competition Diego and eleven apprentice competitors were given a set of drawings from which they had eight hours to build a complex ornamental wall.